da-maltsev/gpt-django/README.md

 # 🔴ATTENTION🔴
 Project is deprecated.
 There are a lot of alternatives to ChatGPT, even in Russia.
-So there is no need in such a proxy.
+So there is no need for such a proxy.

 At least try to create frontend with Svelte was funny